The Beach Boys Today!: Orchestrations and concept

 Many of Wilson's compositions were written while using marijuana; in his memoir, he stated that it altered how he perceived arrangements, in a separate interview, he elaborated that it deepened his commitment to music, particularly on a spiritual level.
 Author David Howard argued that marijuana had an immediate effect on Wilson’s songwriting and production, contributing to slower tempos, "more expansive" arrangements, introspective lyrics, and denser mixes.
+(Note: Wilson's regular use of the drug, which had been introduced to him by industry acquaintance Loren Schwartz, had intensified his marital tensions at the time.)